htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 binaries to a newer version at a later date, and means that users can find the HTCondor tools in a consistent location on all the machines in the pool.
 Also, the HTCondor configuration files may be placed in a centralized location.
-This is what we do for the UW-Madison’s CS department HTCondor pool, and it works quite well.
+This is what we do for the UW-Madison's CS department HTCondor pool, and it works quite well.

 Finally, consider setting up some targeted AFS groups to help users deal